Best Shredded Beef Enchiladas Recipe

 - Sour cream, baja sauce, chopped green onion, jalapeno slices, red onion, avocado slices, pico salsa

 Enchilada sauce: you can certainly make your own enchilada sauce if you feel up to it!
 I typically use canned and prefer the Old El Paso brand in mild, but any will do.
 You can also use green enchilada sauce if preferred.
+Double check that the brand you purchase is gluten free, if necessary (some are not).

 Shredded beef: visit this post to see detailed instructions for preparing a large batch of Mexican Shredded Beef.
 You can use it in all kinds of recipes, it's super versatile!